Australia’s Free Trade Agreements: List of Countries, Benefits & All You Need to Know

-Australia has numerous free trade agreements with countries around the world, and they play an important part in Australian economic success.
+Australia has numerous free trade agreements with countries around the world, and they play an important part in Australia’s economic success, espcially when it comes to Australia’s top imports.
 These agreements generally aim to remove barriers for Australian businesses to trade with other businesses halfway around the world.
 The result: a wealth of new opportunities and mutual economic growth.

 If you’re seeking to understand what free trade agreements are, how they work and what agreements you can benefit from in Australia, you are in the right place!
 Below we take a look at the nature of these agreements, why countries may enter into such agreements and what benefits they have brought to Australia.

 What is a Free Trade Agreement?

 A free trade agreement (FTA) is an agreement between two or more countries that removes barriers to trade and investment.
 For instance, an agreement may seek to remove tariffs, import quotas, subsidies, embargos or local content requirements between multiple countries.
-The removal of these barriers aim to encourage businesses to freely trade with and invest globally, facilitating economic growth in each nation taking part.
+The removal of these barriers aims to encourage businesses to freely trade with and invest globally, facilitating economic growth in each nation taking part.

 FTAs are normally formal written agreements drafted by the governments of two or more countries.
 Such agreements, however, usually maintain restrictions.
 A country may, for example, allow the trade of medicines to and from its borders, with the exception of medicines not approved by its own government regulators.
 Some agreements may also maintain tariffs on certain goods in order to protect domestic manufacturing from international competition.